wcoots/coot-theme/README.md

-# vs-code-theme
+# CootTheme

-my personal vs code theme
+This is the README for the VS-Code colour theme extension `CootTheme`.